bhooraj/bhooraj-blog/_posts/2019-07-31-development-evironment-for-drupal-8-with-lando.md

 	'nodejs' and 'npm' should be installed to install npm packages.
 Themes or some modules for Drupal 8 might need these packages.

 ### 2. Creating the Local developement environment for Drupal 8 with Lando.

-	#### 1. Step 1
+ 1. **Step 1:**
-		- Open the terminal from home directory.
+ 	1. Open the terminal from home directory.
 This can be anywhere as well.
+ 	*Note: You may use Git Bash if you are using windows.*

-		- The following command creates a folder named 'my_site_name_dir' and pull the drupal8 code inside it.
+	2. The following command creates a folder named 'my_site_name_dir' and pull the drupal8 code inside it.

-			<code>$ composer create-project drupal-composer/drupal-project:8.x-dev my_site_name_dir --stability dev --no-interaction</code>
+		`$ composer create-project drupal-composer/drupal-project:8.x-dev my_site_name_dir --stability dev --no-interaction`

-		- let's change 'my_site_name_dir' to 'drupaldev' for this example. //
+ 	     *Note: Change 'my_site_name_dir' to 'drupaldev' for this example.*

-	#### Step 2
+ 2. **Step 2**
-- Go inside the created diretory.
+	1. Go inside the created diretory.

-- Add a .lando.yml file(inside the) with drupal8 recipe mentioned here: https://docs.devwithlando.io/tutorials/drupal8.html
+	2. Add a `.lando.yml` file(inside the) with drupal8 recipe mentioned here: https://docs.devwithlando.io/tutorials/drupal8.html
 - Open the terminal from there.
 Enter the following command
 <code>$ lando start</code>
 - Above command will create a apache,php and mysql environment.
 Note the details mentioned as we will need this to access later.